jgh/the_phoenix_and_the_beanstalk/README.md

 #Update the elasticbeanstalk config to deploy our zip.
 Update  .elasticbeanstalk/config.yml
-Add the  following (replacing  name  and  version):
+Add the  following (replacing the application name  and  version):
 '''
 deploy:
   artifact: rel/#{name}-#{version}.zip